jprante/jprante.github.com/_posts/elasticsearch/2012-06-02-Elasticsearch-for-authorities.md

 Aggregating is not limited to authority files.
 Elasticsearch could also aggregate holdings from many libraries.
 It is even possible to attach full SRU and OAI capabilities to Elasticsearch, turning Elasticsearch into a complete front-end for traditional library systems.
 This will be shown in one of the subsequent postings here.

 This posting is just scraping the surface, but search engines like Elasticsearch can help pushing libraries to a new level of global data harmonization, for example, union catalogs on steroids, or an inter-library loan index.
-And the improved results of such a globalization will be useful all of you, as users of public and academic libraries, all around the world.
+And the improved results of such a globalization will be visible to all of you when you use public and academic libraries all around the world.

 References
 ----------